 Understanding the mechanisms involved with PU/PD, in addition to obtaining a careful medical history, can help clinicians select the appropriate diagnostic tests.

 The first step in diagnosing PU/PD is defining the condition.
-What constitutes “normal” water intake is variable, Dr. Kvitko-White said, but a range between 40 and 60 ml/kg/day is generally considered acceptable.
+What constitutes “normal” water intake is variable, Kvitko-White said, but a range between 40 and 60 ml/kg/day is generally considered acceptable.
 PD is diagnosed when drinking exceeds 100 ml/kg/day.

 It may simplify one’s clinical approach to consider that there are only 5 main pathophysiologic mechanisms that initiate PU (Table).
-Understanding the connection between these mechanisms and the diseases that cause them can help clinicians' reason through the diagnostic process.
+Understanding the connection between these mechanisms and the diseases that cause them can help clinicians reason through the diagnostic process.

 When reviewing medical history with a pet owner, it isn’t always easy to verify that what they’re reporting is actually PU/PD versus another situation, such as urinary accidents secondary to lower urinary tract disease.
 For example, a pet that is urinating more frequently, but not urinating larger volumes,probably doesn’t have PU/PD.
 Additionally, many of the common clinical signs of PU/PD can overlap with those of other conditions.
-Leaking urine while sleeping, increased urination at night (including urinating on the pet’s bed or waking the owner to go outside during the night) and having frequent urinary accidents can certainly occur with PU/PD, but they can also occur with lower urinary tract disease and other causes of abnormal urination.
+Leaking urine while sleeping, increased urination at night (including urinating on the pet’s bed or waking the owner to go outside during the night), and having frequent urinary accidents can certainly occur with PU/PD, but they can also occur with lower urinary tract disease and other causes of abnormal urination.

-Dr. Kvitko-White cautioned that there are some important distinctions that shouldn’t be confused or overlooked.
-“Lower urinary tract disease does not cause PU/PD unless there’s renal involvement, which is rare.
+Kvitko-White cautioned that there are some important distinctions that shouldn’t be confused or overlooked.
+“Lower urinary tract disease does not cause PU/PD unless there’s renal involvement, which is generally rare.
 Also, in an animal with PU/PD, you shouldn’t see any signs of lower urinary tract discomfort or straining.
 So, remember that lower urinary tract disease is not a differential for PU/PD,” she advised.
 Clues like these can help improve the accuracy of the medical history.

 Pet owners should also be questioned about any medications the pet is receiving, as common medications such as diuretics and corticosteroids can increase water drinking and urination.
-Dr. Kvitko-White warned that topical, inhaled, and ophthalmic corticosteroid medications can undergo enough systemic absorption to cause increased drinking, so these preparations shouldn’t be dismissed when trying to decide whether a medication might be responsible for a pet’s increased thirst.
+Kvitko-White warned that topical, inhaled, and ophthalmic corticosteroid medications can undergo enough systemic absorption to cause increased drinking, so these preparations shouldn’t be dismissed when trying to decide whether a medication might be responsible for a pet’s increased thirst.

 If urine is isosthenuric (USG 1.008-1.012), chronic kidney disease should be high on the list of differentials.
 However, many other diseases can produce isosthenuria, so chronic kidney disease can’t be confirmed based solely on this finding.

 In dogs and cats whose urine is well concentrated, USG is higher than 1.030 and 1.035, respectively.
-This effectively rules out diabetes insipidus, Dr. Kvitko-White noted.
+This effectively rules out diabetes insipidus, Kvitko-White noted.
 HAC is also very unlikely.

 The minimum database for a pet with PU/PD should include a complete blood count, chemistry panel, urinalysis, and total thyroxine (T4, which is more important in cats > 7 years old).
 Several important differentials such as hyperthyroidism, polycythemia, and diabetes mellitus can be ruled out effectively if this minimum database is normal.
 HAC is unlikely if all the liver enzymes are normal and there is no thrombocytosis.
 A dog with HAC should also have physical exam findings that support the diagnosis.

-Once the minimum database is completed, additional diagnostic testing becomes more specific, to investigate diseases such as HAC, hypoadrenocorticism, and leptospirosis.
+Once the minimum database is completed, additional diagnostic testing becomes more specific to investigate diseases such as HAC, hypoadrenocorticism, and leptospirosis.

 Imaging studies, such as survey radiography (abdominal and thoracic) and abdominal ultrasound, are also informative at this stage of the diagnostic workup, or earlier if the condition warrants.

-In summary, obtaining a careful medical history, and having a general understanding of the 5 mechanisms that initiate PU (and subsequently trigger PD) can help clinicians select the appropriate tests to confirm the patient’s diagnosis.
+In summary, obtaining a careful medical history and having a general understanding of the 5 mechanisms that initiate PU (and subsequently trigger PD) can help clinicians select the appropriate tests to confirm the patient’s diagnosis.

-Dr. Todd-Jenkins received her VMD degree from the University of Pennsylvania School of Veterinary Medicine.
-She is a medical writer and has remained in clinical practice for over 20 years.
+Karen Todd-Jenkins, VMD, is a medical writer and has remained in clinical practice for over 20 years.
 She is a member of the American Medical Writers Association and One Health Initiative.